 This method allows the learners to study the preliminary material/lesson before the actual training session.
 This pre-teaching, or pre-onboarding, enables the learners to stay prepared and avoid repetition of the basics in the classroom.
 Consequently, the trainer’s time can be used for discussion and queries in the class time.

-In order to improve the quality of learning, blended learning suggests doing homework in class with the lesson taking place at home.
+In order to improve the quality of learning, blended learning suggests doing homework in class with the lesson taking place at home using e-learning.
 Why?
 Because the lesson will normally entail the learning of processes, facts, and more whereas the homework applies this knowledge.
 With the facts and processes now being learned at home, the teachers can focus on applying the knowledge and making sure every student understands.
 By doing the learning at home, students can also take their time and learn at their own speed.

 With an e-learning course, there is the option to add co-authors and this is a huge advantage to blended learning because teachers can work together.
 When two or more teachers combine over the internet, there is more chance of hitting the mark for learners.

 Additionally, scores of students can be obtained within seconds after tests and online course participation.
 With this data, teachers can see who is learning well and who is still struggling.
 With traditional learning, the only way to find out who is struggling is for students to admit it and they very rarely do this for fear of ‘sounding silly’ or being mocked.
 Once the teacher knows, they can use flipped learning to do homework in class and really help those who are struggling to retain the information and understand it successfully.

 Finally, blended learning and e-learning courses can be fantastic for motivation because students are awarded more control over their learning.
 For students, they can improve their own development by spending time online whilst receiving the right support they need from the teachers.
 For the teachers, they can better utilize their own skills and be aware of when particular students lack the understanding of certain topics.